binhnhu1409/flaskFarm/README.md

 - Upload data
 - Visualization farm's data in bar chart

+### Tasks have been done:
+- CSV parsing and validation
+- Endpoints to fetch data by metric
+- Input and output validation
+- Show data in graphs
+- Add filtering options by metric
+- Add user login for data manipulation
+- Endpoints to store new data

 ## How to run this web application
 This project was built on **Window** using **Visual Studio Code**.
 So the instruction currently is available for Window only as no test has been done on other operating systems.
 Before compiling and run the project, make sure: